eonae/zenodotus/README.md

 # TODO

-The plan is to do userfriendly branch (and maybe repos) switching with React.
+The plan is to do user-friendly branch (and maybe repos) switching with React.